DeeMMoon/Java_Training/day00/README.md

 - It is assumed that each input character can be contained in a char variable (Unicode BMP; for example, the code of letter "S" is 0053, maximum code value is 65535).
 - The maximum number of character occurrences is 999.

-11
-<a name="_page14_x72.00_y74.49"></a>Chapter IX
+### Note:

-Note: this problem must be solved without multiple iterations over the source text (sorting![ref2] and removing repetitions), because these methods will significantly slow down the application.
+  this problem must be solved without multiple iterations over the source text (sorting![ref2] and removing repetitions), because these methods will significantly slow down the application.
 Use other information processing methods.

 Example of program operation: